timtai1/meraki_events_export/README.md

 Switchover to [get-organizations-networks rest api doc](https://developer.cisco.com/meraki/api/#!get-organization-networks), paste your organization ID and run the request.
 You will find your network id in the response data as 'id' parameter.

-Or, you can just login to Meraki Dashboard and use developer tools to get network ID.
+Or, you can just login to Meraki Dashboard and use developer tools to find network ID.

 ## How to Use